 Accessing the Layout Builder

-From here, the page loads with the main content region now becoming an editable interface split up into sections and blocks.
+From here, the page loads with the main content region now becoming an editable interface split up into sections and blocks (described in Sections and Blocks below).

 Sections are the top-level containers for your layout that make up horizontal "slices".
 Each section has a set of columns where you can place one or more blocks.
 You can have multiple sections in your layout, each with a different number of columns and blocks.
 This allows great flexibility in building unique page layouts.